gearjosh/capstone-planning/README.md

 #### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

 - OAuth
-- `Maybe something else, but that's not clear yet.
+- Maybe something else, but that's not clear yet.

 ## Planning

+- tbd

 ### Specs